 Day 6: Leverick Bay, North Sound, Virgin Gorda to Anegada (13 nm)

 - Eco Tour

-The anchorage lies between Setting Point and Pomato Point and the entract through the reef is well marked and lit.
+The anchorage lies between Setting Point and Pomato Point and the entrance through the reef is well-marked and lit.
 There are overnight mooring buoys available here with hard sand and a good holding.
 Just contact the Anegada reef Hotel or Neptune’s Treasure for availability.
 Anegada is 11 miles long in total and has miles of some of the most wonderful beaches (Loblolly Bay and Cow Wreck) in the British Virgin Islands, or anywhere for that matter.
-Catching an eco tours to see the salt ponds, home of a flock of pink flamingos and keeping a lookout for the islands protected giant iguana would be an afternoon well spent here.
+Catching an eco-tour to see the salt ponds, home of a flock of pink flamingos and keeping a lookout for the island’s protected giant iguana would be an afternoon well spent here.

 If you are a lobster lover, then your evening is very much set!
 The lobster dinner is the main attraction here.
 It is advised that you call ahead the day before if possible to be sure they get enough lobsters in the daily catch.
 It isn’t a realistic expectation to show up here without a reservation, which is a good sign of excellent food if you ask me!

-Unfortunately this is your last day of your BVI sailing route.
+Unfortunately, this is the last day of your BVI sailing route.
 But don’t be sad, you still have a wonderful day of sailing ahead of you!
-Put on that Pirates of the Caribbean music you know you have become obsessed with this sailing trip, retrieve your eye patches and set sail for your voyage back to Road Town.
+Put on that Pirates of the Caribbean music you know you have become obsessed with this sailing trip, retrieve your eye patches, and set sail for your voyage back to Road Town.
 We hope you enjoyed your trip and have taken away magical memories to last a lifetime!
 Still haven’t booked your boat?
 Take a look at our great choice of boats for your sailing adventure.
 Until your next voyage…